Why I want to be Delta Governor in 2023 — Goodnews Agbi

 You were reported to have said that you will merge the Universities in Delta if elected as the governor in 2023, what would it portend to the state?

-We are going to undertake total reforms of the Educational Sector.
+We are going to undertake total reforms in the Educational Sector.
 To achieve this you will need to plug all leakages.
-The scale of pilfering, over invoicing and underperformance is humongous.
+The scale of pilfering, over-invoicing and underperformance is humongous.
 All the State earnings will be judiciously utilized if voted into power.
 One of the areas we shall channel these savings to is Education.
 Why should an indigene of Delta State be paying around two hundred and fifty thousand for school fees in a State University of a rich State like Delta?
-Why are we creating more Universities whereas the existing ones are ill equipped?
+Why are we creating more Universities whereas the existing ones are ill-equipped?

-Some of the Campuses of the Delta State University are still at their original state when the university was established.
+Some of the Campuses of Delta State University are still in their original state when the university was established.
 No improvement.
 No standard equipment.
-Lecturers are not employed because of paucity of funds.
-Come to Oleh campus for example, the engineering faculty has laboratories that are only laboratory by name, no functional equipment, shortage of manpower are part of the ailments bedeviling the campus.
-Lecturers offices are an eyesore, lecture halls appalling.
+Lecturers are not employed because of the paucity of funds.
+Come to Oleh campus, for example, the engineering faculty has laboratories that are only laboratories by name, no functional equipment, shortage of manpower are part of the ailments bedevilling the campus.
+Lecturers’ offices are an eyesore, and lecture hare as appalling.

-The Engineering lecturers are working under unprofessional atmosphere with shortage of Staff while engineering and laboratory tests are taken outside the campus for tests.
-The law faculty is no difference, it is even worse off.
+The Engineering lecturers are work under an unprofessional atmosphere with a shortage of Staff while engineering and laboratory tests are taken outside the campus for tests.
+The law faculty is no different, it is even worse off.
 Visit the hostels and you will cry for your children.
-Yet with all this inadequacies, a government will go on and create more universities.
+Yet with all these inadequacies, a government will go on and create more universities.

 To achieve these noble intentions, we must merge.
 We cannot sacrifice the destinies of our children on the alter of political expediency.
 I will merge the existing Universities campuses into the three Senatorial districts of Delta State, that is, Delta State University Abraka will have all the faculties in Abraka, with the Engineering and Law established in Abraka or its environs all in Delta Delta Central.